 If you’ve never had comeback, it’s the South’s answer to fry sauce, and it’s got elements of Thousand Island dressing and barbecue sauce.
 This version is tangy-sweet with just a hint of heat.
 It really brightens up the onion rings, and yes, you will be coming back for more — it’s a double-dipper’s paradise.

 Our tip: Onion rings are definitely happy hour fodder.
-You’ll want to double the recipe and pair them with an ice cold beer.
+You’ll want to pair them with an ice cold beer.
 Think about something light, refreshing, and not too hoppy, like a Kona Big Wave golden ale.

 1 cup all-purpose flour